vacp2p/roadmap/content/acz/ift/de-mls-testnet.md

 #### Deliverables

 Several PRs to the repository that will be created with related API implementation for de-mls tesnet as follows:
-* Replacing Redis to Waku nodes
+* Replacing Redis with Waku nodes

 * Test modules including queue commit and concurrent messages
 * Adding login phase as the researchers determined